 Construction and Term Loans.
 We have entered into a number of construction and term loan agreements for the purpose of constructing and owning certain renewable energy plants.
 The physical assets and the operating agreements related to the renewable energy plants are owned by wholly owned, single member special purpose subsidiaries.
 These construction and term loans are structured as project financings made directly to a subsidiary, and upon acceptance of a project, the related construction loan converts into a term loan.
-While we are required under generally accepted accounting principles to reflect these loans as liabilities on our consolidated balance sheet, they are generally nonrecourse and not direct obligations of Ameresco, Inc. As of December 31, 2013, we had outstanding \$90.5 million in aggregate principal amount under these loans, bearing interest at rates ranging from 6.1% to 8.7% and maturing at various dates from 2015 to 2028.
-One loan, with an outstanding balance as of December 31, 2013 of \$4.3 million, does require Ameresco, Inc. to provide assurance to the lender of the project performance.
-A second loan, entered into during 2012, with an outstanding balance at December 31, 2013 of \$4.3 million, requires Ameresco, Inc. to provide assurance to the lender of construction completion with respect to those projects still in construction and of reimbursement upon any recapture of certain renewable energy government cash grants upon the occurrence of events that cause the recapture of such grants.
+While we are required under GAAP to reflect these loans as liabilities on our consolidated balance sheet, they are generally nonrecourse and not direct obligations of Ameresco, Inc. As of December 31, 2014, we had outstanding \$77.3 million in aggregate principal amount under these loans with maturities at various dates from 2017 to 2028.
+Effective interest rates, after consideration for our interest rate swap contracts, ranged from 6.1% to 7.3%.
+One loan, with an outstanding balance as of December 31, 2014 of \$3.7 million, does require Ameresco, Inc. to provide assurance to the lender of the project performance.
+A second loan, entered into during 2012, with an outstanding balance at December 31, 2014 of \$41.0 million, requires Ameresco, Inc. to provide assurance to the lender of reimbursement upon any recapture of certain renewable energy government cash grants upon the occurrence of events that cause the recapture of such grants.
+As of December 31, 2013, we had outstanding \$90.5 million in aggregate principal amount under these loans, bearing interest at rates ranging from 6.1% to 8.7% and maturing at various dates from 2015 to 2028.
 As of December 31, 2012, we had outstanding \$88.6 million in aggregate principal amount under these loans, bearing interest at rates ranging from 6.1% to 8.7% and maturing at various dates from 2013 to 2028.
-As of December 31, 2011, we had outstanding \$56.2 million in aggregate principal amount under these loans, bearing interest at rates ranging from 6.1% to 8.7% and maturing at various dates from 2013 to 2028.
-As of December 31, 2013, we had outstanding \$56.2 million in aggregate principal amount under th